Permian Basin Injury Attorneys

 Protection for Workers in America’s Fuel Tank

-In February 2018, oil titan Pioneer Natural Resources sold all of their assets in order to focus their efforts in the Permian Basin—including divesting 70,000 acres of highly-profitable land in the Eagle Ford Shale region.
+In February 2018, oil titan Pioneer Natural Resources sold all of their assets to focus their efforts in the Permian Basin—including divesting 70,000 acres of highly-profitable land in the Eagle Ford Shale region.
 On the same day, Halcon Resources announced that they were paying $381 million for 22,000 acres in the Delaware Basin (a component of the Permian Basin).

 That’s only the beginning—since 2008, the Permian Basin has increased output by 68,000 barrels per day every month.
 While major oilfields like the Bakken and Eagle Ford regions decreased production by 10-20% after 2016’s oil price crash, the Permian Basin just kept pumping.
 This boom arrives just as Permian Basin production reaches its 100th birthday, and it shows no sign that it will be a short-term phenomenon.
 It's here to stay.